 / BLOG

-Stay cyber savvy by understanding the impact cybercrimes have on Australian small businesses and what you need to know to help keep your business cyber-safe.
+Stay cyber savvy by understanding the impact cybercrimes have on Australian small businesses and how to help keep your business cyber-safe.

-If you use a computer, iPad, eftpos machine or in fact any digital platform to share or store information including simple emails, you are a potential target.
-Cyber criminals and hackers can target commercially sensitive information, your client’s information, intellectual property or banking information regardless of the size of your business.
+If you use a computer, iPad, EFTPOS machine or any digital platform to share or store information, you are a potential target.
+Cyber criminals and hackers may target commercially sensitive information, your client’s information, intellectual property or banking information regardless of the size of your business.

 Take a moment to consider the following: